EvanTrader/Schwab-QC-Synthetic-Stops/README.md

 self.test_live_logic = 1  # Simulates Schwab rejections in backtest
 ```

+Schwab does not support paper trading via QuantConnect integration, so there’s no way to “test” the rejection handling without being live.
+However, in backtesting enabling test_live_logic = 1 can simulate synthetic monitoring (with bid/ask detection rather than a schwab rejection message).

 ### Live Trading
 - **Gradual rollout** with small position sizes
 - **Comprehensive logging** for performance analysis